-For the experiments done by using batch reactor, after heating the system up to desired temperature, half of the autoclave's inner volume (250ml) was charged with the aqueous electrolyte solution at a rate of 25ml/min.
+For the experiments done by using batch reactor, half of the autoclave's inner volume (250ml) was charged with the aqueous electrolyte solution prepared.
 In the case of flow reactor, 500ml of model BDF wastewater was loaded into the reactor at different flow rates.

-In autoclave, a cylindrical iridium plate electrode was used as anode whereas, the titanium beaker was employed as a cathode to promote cathodic protection of the system from corrosion.
-On the other hand, in flow reactor, titanium beaker acted as both anode and cathode.
+In both system, a cylindrical iridium plate electrode was used as anode whereas, the titanium beaker was employed as a cathode to promote cathodic protection of the system from corrosion.
 The air in the reactor was purged with inert gas (argon) in all experiments.
 The total gas initially charged into the reactors was kept at 3MPa and the existence of aqueous phase was ensured for all temperatures below the critical point of water.
-The electrolyte solution inside the both reactors was continuously stirred throughout the experiment.
-Temperatures and concentrations of solution were assumed to be uniform inside the reactors.
+The electrolyte solution inside the both continuously stirred throughout the experiment.
+Temperatures reactors was and concentrations of solution were assumed to be uniform inside the reactors.
 The reactors were heated with an electrical furnace from room temperature to a desired temperature which was measured using a thermocouple inserted in the system during the experiments.
 The inner pressure of the reactors increased as a function of temperature, and the typical reaction pressure was between 10MPa and 14MPa.
 Once the system had been heated up to the desired temperature, the constant electrical current was passed between the electrodes for hydrothermal electrolysis experiments.
 No current was passed for hydrothermal degradation run.